 50% up to $1,000 | Visit Site |

-- Types of Sports Bets Common in the US
+- Types of sports betting common in the US

 What Makes These Sites the Best?

-Before we dig deeper into the legalities of sports betting in the United States or teach you the basics of wagering at a sportsbook, you need to sign up with a proper US betting site.
-The options listed in our recommendations above weren’t included at random; they are the gambling operators that passed our intensive review process.
+When we examine the specifics of sports betting in the United States or instruct you on the basics of placing a bet at a sportsbook, you will need to open an account at a legitimate US sportsbook.
+The options listed in our top recommendations weren't chosen at random.
+These operators have gone through our rigorous vetting process and come out unscathed.
+You may want to consider checking them out.

 To recap, here are the best of the best US betting sites and why:

-- Bovada – One of the most trusted names and very reliable when it comes to payouts.
-Bovada offers excellent betting options and a 50% up to $250 first deposit bonus.
+- Bovada - One of the most reliable and trusted names in the business when it comes to payouts.
+They are one of the better betting sites out there and offer a nice 50% up to $250 first deposit bonus

-- MyBookie.ag – A relative newcomer, MyBookie has quickly made a strong name for itself for US bettors.
-They offer a great user experience with a deposit bonus worth up to $1,000.
+- MyBookie.ag - A relative newcomer, MyBookie has quickly built a solid reputation among US gamblers.
+They offer a wonderful user experience along with a deposit bonus that reaches up to $1,000.

-- SportsBetting.ag – As the name suggests, SportsBetting.ag is built around sports betting.
-They offer a large variety of options and include a 50% up to $1,000 bonus offer.
+- SportsBetting.ag - As the name suggests, SportsBetting.ag focuses on sports betting.
+They offer a wide range of choices and include a 50% up to $1,000 bonus offer;

 If a website is shared on casino-guide.biz, you can rest assured it possesses the following qualities.